COVID: Omicron could be Germany's dominant variant 'in 3 weeks' | DW | 22.12.2021

 That development, he stressed, meant there was an infection wave of "unseen momentum" threatening to overwhelm the health care system.

-"In the past few days, the number of cases has been declining, but unfortunately, this is not a sign of easing," he said.
+"In the past few days, the number of cases has been declining, but unfortunately, this is not a sign of easing," he told a press conference in Berlin.
 "We need to get the still very high case numbers down.

 "Christmas must not be the spark that lights the omicron fire."